• Skip to primary navigation

 For a dairy-free shepherd's pie, omit the butter and cheese from the sweet potato topping.
 Instead mash the sweet potatoes with a dairy free spread instead.

-Likewise, if you don't have any sweet potatoes, replace with a mashed potato topping.
+Likewise, if you don't have any sweet potatoes, replace with mashed potatoes.

 • Here's a great tip: when topping sweet potato shepherds pie, I add the mash in 4 large spoonful's arranged around the pie (see image below).
 Then it's very easy to use a fork to evenly spread the mash out.